The catalytic converter warning light ranks amongst the most misunderstood dashboard indicators that drivers encounter.

 Engine Misfiring

-Unburnt fuel from engine misfires enters the exhaust system and burns within the catalytic converter, causing internal temperatures to soar beyond safe operating limits.
+Unburnt fuel from engine misfires can enter the exhaust system and burn inside the catalytic converter.
+This can push internal temperatures above safe limits.
 This overheating damages the catalyst material and reduces conversion efficiency.

 Contaminated Fuel or Oil